Kendralabs/tapanalyticstoolkit.github.io/README.md

-## TAP ATK Documentation
+## TAP ATK GitHub .io Site

-TAP ATK documentation is created using:
+Site structure and content is created using:

 - GitHub for basic page editing and version control
 - Jekyll for site theme, templates, look-and-feel, and navigation *text/links*